tetratelabs/istio-0to60/docs/environment.md

     - Feel free to provision a K8S cluster on any infrastructure of your choosing.

+=== "GCP"

-1. If you received Google credentials from the workshop instructors:
+    If you received Google credentials from the workshop instructors:

     - A Kubernetes cluster has already been provisioned for you.
     - Your instructor will demonstrate the process of accessing and configuring your environment, described below.
     - The instructions below explain in detail how to access your account, select your project, and launch the cloud shell.

+=== "Killercoda"

-1. Killercoda:  If you prefer to do away with having to setup your own Kubernetes environment, Killercoda offers a simple browser-based interactive environment.
+    If you prefer to do away with having to setup your own Kubernetes environment, Killercoda offers a simple browser-based interactive environment.
 The Istio 0 to 60 scenarios have been ported to Killercoda and can be launched from [here](https://killercoda.com/eitansuez/).

     If you choose this option, please disregard this page's remaining instructions.

+=== "Local"

-1. Local:  Yet another option is to run a Kubernetes cluster on your local machine using Minikube, Kind, or similar tooling.
+    Yet another option is to run a Kubernetes cluster on your local machine using Minikube, Kind, or similar tooling.
 This option entails minimum resource (cpu and memory) requirements *and* you will need to ensure that ingress to loadbalancer-type services functions.
 Here is a recipe for creating a local Kubernetes cluster with [k3d](https://k3d.io/):

     ```shell
     k3d cluster create my-istio-cluster \